-Despite the booming CBD industry in the UK, Hemp farmers are unable to take advantage of the product they grow.
-There has been a lot of confusion around the official guidelines of Hemp cultivation, and the legality of Hemp flowers and leaves in the UK.
+Despite the booming CBD industry in the UK, hemp farmers are unable to take advantage of the product they grow.
+While the fledgling CBD sector has now spread its wings, there remains significant confusion around the official guidelines of hemp cultivation, and the legality of hemp flowers and leaves in the UK.

 What are the rules of Hemp cultivation?

-Although farmers in the UK can be granted a Home Office license for the cultivation of Industrial Hemp (low-THC Cannabis), they are only permitted to harvest part of the plant.
+Although farmers in the UK can be granted a Home Office license for the cultivation of industrial hemp (low-THC cannabis), they are only permitted to harvest part of the plant.
 The seeds and stems, which have much lower concentrations of both CBD and almost no THC are allowed to be utilised.
-However, the leaves and flowers which contain higher concentrations of the cannabinoids, are not.
+However, the leaves and flowers which contain higher concentrations of cannabinoids, are not.